What is Fasenra and how is it used?

 Patient Counseling Information

 Inform patients that hypersensitivity reactions (e.g., anaphylaxis, angioedema, urticaria, rash) have occurred after administration of FASENRA.
 These reactions generally occurred within hours of FASENRA administration, but in some instances had a delayed onset (i.e., days).
-Instruct patients to contact their healthcare professional if they experience symptoms of an allergic reaction [see WARNINGS AND PRECAUTIONS].
+Instruct patients to contact their healthcare provider if they experience symptoms of an allergic reaction [see WARNINGS AND PRECAUTIONS].

 Not For Acute Symptoms Or Deteriorating Disease